kaggour/AM-CDM/README.md

 Each class may also have a type, allowing for the inheritance of attributes between classes.

-## How to Derive Data Exchange Formats from the CDM - Lead: Shengyen Li (Hunter and Luke?)
+## How to Derive Data Exchange Formats from the AM-CDM - Lead: Shengyen Li (Hunter and Luke?)
 Depending on the target database technology, it may be necessary to convert the SADL specification into alternative formats such as XML or JSON.
 Preliminary parsing routines implemented in Python are available within the Jupyter notebooks located in the notebooks directory.
 For certain technologies—such as OWL or JSON-LD—that require more advanced semantic relationships, additional modeling may be needed.
 Nevertheless, it is strongly advised that the original attribute definitions and core class structures be preserved throughout the conversion process to maintain semantic consistency and interoperability.
-Once a CDEF for the AM CDM is available, this format should be used and or extracted from to create a data exchange format for a subset of data.
+Once a CDEF for the AM-CDM is available, this format should be used and or extracted from to create a data exchange format for a subset of data.
 Guidance for extracting micro data exchange formats from the CDEF will be provided in the future.

 ## How to reference the AM-CDM - Lead: Kareem Aggour